Pap Smear Recommendations

 - Women should have their first cervical cancer screening (Pap smear) at age 21 regardless of the onset of first sexual activity.

-- Cervical cancer screening (Pap smear) is recommended every 3 years.
+- Cervical cancer screening (Pap smear) is recommended every 3 years for those who have never had an abnormal Pap in the past.

 - Although the Pap smear should only be performed every 3 years, an annual well-woman visit is highly recommended.